jgirgis01/AI_Co_Creation_Can/CODE_OF_CONDUCT.md

 - Threats of violence or incitement of violence.
 - Harassment through sustained disruption, stalking, or inappropriate social contact.

-Queer in AI prioritizes the safety of marginalized people over the comfort of privileged individuals.
+The queering AI co-creation project prioritizes the safety of marginalized people over the comfort of privileged individuals.
 We will not act on complaints regarding "reverse"-isms (e.g., reverse racism, reverse sexism) or reasonable communication of boundaries.

 ## **Reporting Harassment**